a-l-partis/SLEEC-ADAPT/README.md

 Once Rasa and all dependencies are installed, you can run the adaptive chatbot and interact with it as different clients.
 The setup consists of two main components:
-- Chatbot Server — runs the Rasa action server and manages workflow adaptation through SLEEC-ADAPT, and can be found inside the [server folder](/CaseStudies/Chatbot/ChatbotImplementation/rasa_decision_support/server/).
+- Chatbot Server — runs the Rasa action server and manages workflow adaptation through SLEEC-ADAPT, and can be found inside the (/CaseStudies/Chatbot/ChatbotImplementation/rasa_decision_support/server/).
-- Client Scripts — represent users with their own ```.sleec``` rule files that personalise the chatbot behaviour, and can be found inside the [clients folder](/CaseStudies/Chatbot/ChatbotImplementation/rasa_decision_support/clients/).
+- Client Scripts — represent users with their own ```.sleec``` rule files that personalise the chatbot behaviour, and can be found inside the (/CaseStudies/Chatbot/ChatbotImplementation/rasa_decision_support/clients/).

 ### ⚙️ Environment Configuration